KanColleTool/kcsrv/README.md

 * NodeJS is actually a good candidate, mostly thanks to being blazing fast.
   Unfortunately, nearly everything around it (including the runtime itself) is in beta.

 Python isn't the fastest thing around, but both it and its ecosystem are very stable and mature.
-SQLAlchemy + Alembic alone makes an incredibly robust database abstraction layer, that nothing I've seen in NodeJS can match.

 ### Q: Why PostgreSQL?
 * ***MySQL*** is [notoriously awful](http://grimoire.ca/mysql/choose-something-else), with the most important piece of incompetent nonsense being the lack of Transactional DDL... which means a failed migration (for whatever reason) may leave the database in an inconsistent state.